Summary

 • Promote and facilitate strategic coordination of LCTL instruction.

-• Develop innovative online courses as open educational resources for two LCTLs (Hebrew and a LCTL with limited institutional support)
+• Develop innovative online courses as open educational resources

 • Promote Indigenous languages through participatory collaborative research, pedagogical models, and curricular work which places members of Indigenous language communities at the center as equal partners in the initiative.